sudo-self/web-project/README.md

 ## Notes

 - This project does not utilize any frameworks and is based on static HTML.

 ## License

-This script is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Author

-This script was created by sudo-self.
-Feel free to reach out with any questions or feedback.

-## License